 Total Distance – 30miles

 Time of Journey – 50minutes

-As you begin to make your way down the Western coast of Scotland, you will enter into the true, untamed region of the NC500 road trip that it is famous for.
-The roads become narrow and single-tracked, the hill become giants and the history of the landscape is absolutely fascinating.
+As you begin to make your way down the Western coast of Scotland, you will enter into the true, untamed region of the route that the NC500 road trip is famous for.
+The roads become narrow and single-tracked, the hills become giants and the history of the landscape is absolutely fascinating.
 Did you know that this part of the world once sat where South America currently is?